 However, before I jump into all there is to do here, let me tell you a little about getting here.
 Apparently, there is a concern among many, that travel through Baja by car is unsafe.
 Being an East-coaster, I had not heard this but I understand it is a common belief held by many Californians.

 We spent 5 days traveling by van around Baja.
 I did not have any uneasiness about it.
-It wasn’t until we were in Ensenada when a young woman from a cruise heard me mention traveling by road.
-She asked about the experience and that is when I became aware of the concerns.
-She and her female friend had arrived by cruise ship.
+It wasn’t until we were in Ensenada that a young woman from a cruise heard me mention traveling by road.
+She asked about the experience and that is when I became aware of the concerns shared by many.
 She told me that she had been trying to convince her boyfriend to drive down for a weekend from San Diego but he felt it was too dangerous.
 I let her know that we had no trouble and thought there was no reason she and her boyfriend should not make the trip.
 I believe this to be true, so if you are having doubts, put your mind at ease.

 Now that you are comfortable with the idea of visiting, we can get into what to do.

-If you are driving in, before you reach town there is the colorful and photo-worthy letters that spell out E-N-S-E-N-A-D-A. You will want to stop and take your picture with the sign and the ocean backdrop.
+If you are driving in, before you reach town there are the colorful and photo-worthy letters that spell out E-N-S-E-N-A-D-A. You will want to stop and take your picture with the sign and the ocean backdrop.
 I know it is a touristy thing to do but not all travel must be about culture and history.

 Finding your way